 Behavioral Addiction

-What is a Behavioral Addiction?
+What Is a Behavioral Addiction?

-A behavioral addiction (or process addiction) happens when a person becomes obsessed with a specific activity and continues to do it despite the negative consequences it creates in their lives.
 For example, someone with a shopping addiction will continue to shop even if they don’t have the funds or are significantly in debt due to their buying habits.

-Currently, the American Psychiatric Association (APA) only officially recognizes one type of behavioral addiction: gambling disorder.
 The APA explains that no other behavioral addictions appear in the Diagnostic and Statistical Manual of Mental Disorders (DSM 5) because mental health professionals are still researching to define the specific criteria for these other non-substance addictions.

-How Addiction Works
+How Does Behavioral Addiction Work?

-Substance and behavioral addiction affect the same part of the brain that causes individuals to seek the same good feelings they get from performing a specific activity.
-Certain substances or activities can activate specific neurotransmitters in the brain, releasing dopamine.
+These substances or activities can activate specific neurotransmitters in the brain, releasing dopamine.
 Dopamine is our brain’s “feel-good” chemical and is tied to our brain’s reward center.

 Over time, repeat substance abuse or continued non-substance behaviors make us dependent upon that substance or activity.
 They may need more of the substance or activity to feel the same effects.
-Eventually, they can become so obsessed with that addictive substance or activity that they cannot stop—even if it causes problems in their daily lives.

 Both alcohol addiction and drug addiction are classified as “substance use disorders.”
 Alternatively, non-substance behavioral addictions fall under “impulse control disorders.”